Miguel Alemán Valdés

-Miguel Alemán Valdés (/es/; 29 September 1900 - 14 May 1983) was a Mexican politician who served a full term as the President of Mexico from 1946 to 1952, the first civilian president after a string of revolutionary generals.
+Miguel Alemán Valdés (/es/; 29 September 1900 – 14 May 1983) was a Mexican politician who served a full term as the President of Mexico from 1946 to 1952.
+He was the first civilian president after a string of revolutionary generals.

-His administration was characterized by Mexico's rapid industrialization, often called the Mexican Miracle, but also for a high level of personal enrichment for himself and his associates.
-His presidency was the first of a new generation of Mexican leaders who had not directly participated in the Mexican Revolution, and many in his cabinet were also young, university-educated civilians, close friends from his days at university.
+His administration was characterized by the country's rapid industrialization, often called the Mexican Miracle, but also for a high level of personal enrichment for himself and his associates.
+His presidency was the first of a new generation of leaders who had not directly participated in the Mexican Revolution, and many in his cabinet were also young, university-educated civilians, close friends from his days at university.

 Early life and career

 Mexican president Miguel Alemán Valdés and his son Miguel Alemán Velasco signing the guest book at Mount Vernon.

 Miguel Alemán Valdés, president of Mexico (left) and Harry S. Truman, president of the United States (right) in Washington, D.C.

 Alemán was born in Sayula in the state of Veracruz, the son of revolutionary Gen. Miguel Alemán González and Tomasa Valdés Ledezma.
 Both had been married before, with Alemán González having a son by his first wife.
 They had two sons together, Carlos and Miguel.
-The family lived in straitened circumstances, with Miguel remembering when he was young that when huaraches hurt his feet, he would urinate on them to soften the leather.
-His father, Miguel Alemán González, began fighting before the outbreak of the Mexican Revolution, a so-called "precursor" in a region of Veracruz state.
+The family lived in straitened circumstances, with Miguel remembering when he was young that when his huaraches hurt his feet, he would urinate on them to soften the leather.
+His father, Miguel Alemán González, began fighting before the outbreak of the Mexican Revolution, a so-called "precursor" in a region of Veracruz.
 He avidly read the tracts of Ricardo Flores Magón, of the Mexican Liberal Party and opposed the repressive regime of Porfirio Díaz.
-Alemán González left his family with his parents to fight with Cándido Aguilar, the son-in-law of Venustiano Carranza against the Díaz regime.
+Alemán González left his family with his parents to fight with Cándido Aguilar, the son-in-law of Venustiano Carranza, against the Díaz regime.
 In 1920 the family moved to Mexico City, but with the accession to power of the Sonoran generals Adolfo de la Huerta, Álvaro Obregón, and Plutarco Elías Calles, Alemán González continued in opposition to the government.
 He was implicated in the murder of one of Obregón's commanders, Arnulfo R. Gómez, and was on the run.
 The general met his end in March 1929 in a hail of bullets, probably committing suicide.